minagawah/mini-actix-react-example/README.md

 # mini-actix-react-example

-A sample having Rust's `actix-web` as API server and `react` for client.
+A sample app having Rust's `actix-web` as API server and `react` for client.

 [1.
 About](#about)
 [2.
 Run & Build](#run-build)